millerjmatos/millerjmatos/README.md

 # Muller Jorge

 -   👋 Hello!
-I hold a degree in Computer Network, currently I work as a Linux Analyst for a multinational company.
-I specialize in free and open source tools, particularly Linux-based systems.
-My desktop distribution is now Linux Mint since 2020 and for servers RHEL/Rocky Linux.
+I hold a degree in Computer Network, currently I work as a Linux Analyst.
+Over the years, I've refined my skills, specializing in Linux-based systems.
+Driven by a strong passion for Linux and open source technologies, my ultimate goal is to apply the principles of DevOps in my daily job.
+My desktop distribution is Linux Mint.

--   I love sharing technical knowledge and using the "keep it simple" methodology.

 -   📫 You can send me an e-mail to contato@mullertec.com.br